arp242/goatcounter/.github/CONTRIBUTING.markdown

   tests against PostgreSQL (instead of SQLite) with `go test -tags=testpg ./...`.
 You can use the standard `PG*` environment variables to control the connection (e.g. `PGHOST`, `PGPORT`).

-- Run `go generate ./...` before committing; this will generate the `pack/pack.go` file, which contains all the static resources for production use (so it can be deployed as a self-contained binary).

 - I don't run any linters at the moment other than `go vet`, as several years of experience with them showed that they're useful about half the time, and just